|If I Carry an ID, Do I Have to Identify Myself?||

 Q: In a recent column, you said there’s no law that requires you to carry any kind of ID card with you.
 I do carry an ID.
 Do I have to show it if the police ask for it?
 If I don’t have to show an ID, can I refuse to identify myself?

-A: As the previous column explained, you can’t be required to show an ID.
+A: As the previous column explained, you cannot be forced to show an ID.
 There is no state or domestic passport law.